szw/vim-kompleter/README.md

 About
 -----

 This plugin requires a Vim with Ruby support compiled in.
-It provides fast, simple, smart and reliable keyword completion.
+It provides fast, simple, smart, and reliable keyword completion.
 It differs from the standard keyword completion by extensive use of distance and frequency based algorithms for keyword matching.
 Those algorithms were inspired by TextMate's keyword completion behavior.